 Sara Hosbach, a student at Brookdale Community College and communications manager of the Women in Learning and Leadership club (WILL), welcomed everyone.
 WILL is a nine-credit certificate program at Brookdale whose mission is to empower women and students to become the future leaders of our local and global communities.
 On behalf of WILL, she thanked the AAUW and Professor Alvarez for their influential work and Professor Scimeca for sharing her knowledge and inspiration to support and celebrate Women’s History Month.

-Scimeca teased us by revealing a little bit about Geraldine’s personal life and more about how Geraldine’s accomplishments truly represented democracy in action.
+Scimeca, authoring a book about Geraldine, teased the audience by revealing a bit about Geraldine’s personal life and more about how Geraldine’s accomplishments represented democracy in action.
 During the mid-1960s, the AAUW played a significant role in establishing a community college in Monmouth County.
 With the leadership and backing from the AAUW NMCB and others, the county freeholders decided to purchase part of Brookdale Farm along Newman Springs Road, land that was famous for breeding fine horses and owned by the Thompson family, honoring the legacy of Geraldine’s numerous contributions to the county.
 The school opened its doors in the fall of 1969, but it had taken over five years of research, persistence, and advocacy to make that happen.

 Scimeca’s thoughtful and informative presentation closed by reminding us that every time we go to Brookdale or walk through Thompson Park, we are beneficiaries of Geraldine Thompson’s intelligence and generosity.